-We want to ensure that our patient care and business activities are conducted in an objective manner and not motivated or clouded by the potential for personal or financial gain.
+We want to ensure our patient care and business activities are conducted in an objective manner and not motivated or clouded by the potential for personal or financial gain.
 As a result, we disclose potential conflicts of interest in advance and seek approval before engaging in the outside activity.
 We owe a duty of loyalty to USACS, and we do not use our employment status to profit personally or assist others in profiting at the expense of USACS.

-What is a conflict of interest?

-A

-A conflict of interest is any situation in which financial or other personal considerations may compromise or appear to compromise an employee's business judgment, delivery of patient care or the ability of an employee to do his or her job.
-Most conflicts of interest can be managed if disclosed in advance.

-What types of situations could create a conflict of interest and should be reported in advance?
+- $(\bigcirc$ What is a conflict of interest? - A conflict of interest is any situation in which financial or other personal considerations may compromise or appear to compromise an employee's business judgment, delivery of patient care, or the ability of an employee to do his or her job.
+Most conflicts of interest can be managed if disclosed in advance. - What types of situations could create a conflict of interest and should be reported in advance? - A Here are some examples: - + Being employed by a company that competes with, contracts with, or is a supplier to USACS. - + Maintaining outside interests that could, or could appear to, impact patient care decisions. - + Having an outside job or consulting arrangement that requires you to share USACS confidential business information or distracts you from your USACS role. - + Making business decisions or selecting vendors/ partners to benefit family members or friends.

-A

-Here are some examples:

-• Being employed by a company that competes with, contracts with, or is a supplier to USACS

-- Maintaining outside interests that could, or could appear to, impact patient care decisions - Having an outside job or consulting arrangement that requires you to share USACS confidential business information or distracts you from your USACS role - Making business decisions or selecting vendors/ partners to benefit family members or friends - Using USACS confidential business information, property or resources to benefit yourself personally or to further a non-USACS business - Having a supervisory or other position of influence with a family member or friend - Please contact the Chief Compliance Officer directly or by contacting the Ethics Hotline at (844) ETHICS9 or usacs.com/ethicshotline if you would like to report a potential conflict or ask questions about USACS policies.
+- + Using USACS confidential business information, property, or resources to benefit yourself personally or to further a non-USACS business. - + Having a supervisory or other position of influence with a family member or friend. - + Please contact the Chief Compliance Officer directly or the Ethics Hotline at (844) ETHICS9 or hotline-services.com if you would like to report a potential conflict or ask questions about USACS policies.